CharlesFrech/CharlesFrech.github.io/_pages/about.md

 ## Technical Skills

-Charlie is proficient in CAD modeling programs like Fushion 360 and AutoCad.
+Charlie is proficient in CAD modeling programs like Fusion 360 and AutoCAD.
 He is also able to convert these models into real-life parts using additive manufacturing technologies.
 Charlie currently has experience with:

 * Fused Filament Fabrication (FFF)